lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 ## What is Open Research/Science

-Any research ouput should be
+Any research output should be

 - Free to read/access
 - Free to re-use (data, software, text and data mining, ...)

 But also

-- Free to publish (or how the golden OA movement excludes thr global south and benefits commercial/hybrid predatory publishers[^2].
+- Free to publish (or how the golden OA movement excludes the global south and benefits commercial/hybrid predatory publishers[^2].
 See also the
   [pay-to-publish model](http://rsnr.royalsocietypublishing.org/content/70/4/403)).